material-components/material-components-web/packages/mdc-textfield/README.md

 `deregisterValidationAttributeChangeHandler(!MutationObserver) => void` | Disconnects a validation attribute observer on the input element.
 `getNativeInput() => {value: string, disabled: boolean, badInput: boolean, checkValidity: () => boolean}?` | Returns an object representing the native text input element, with a similar API shape.
 `isFocused() => boolean` | Returns whether the input is focused.
-`isRtl() => boolean` | Returns whether the direction of the root element is set to RTL.
 `hasOutline() => boolean` | Returns whether there is an outline element.
-`notchOutline(labelWidth: number, isRtl: boolean) => void` | Updates the notched outline path to open the notch and update the notch width for the label element.
+`notchOutline(labelWidth: number) => void` | Updates the notched outline path to open the notch and update the notch width for the label element.
 `closeOutline() => void` | Closes the notch in the notched outline element.

 #### `MDCTextFieldAdapter.getNativeInput()`